a11yproject/a11yproject.com/src/posts/2020-09-29-introducing-WAI.md

 ---
 layout: post
-title: Introduction to Web Accessibility Initiative
+title: Introduction to Web Accessibility Initiative.
 description: Key facts about web accessibility initiative, what it is, and why it exists.
 category: Background
 author: Hamsa Harcourt